 If you are taking tamoxifen, talk to your doctor about which antidepressants are safe for you to take to manage hot flashes.
 Some antidepressants -- including Paxil (chemical name: paroxetine), Wellbutrin (chemical name: bupropion), Prozac (chemical name: fluoxetine), Cymbalta (chemical name: duloxetine), and Zoloft (chemical name: sertraline) -- interfere with the body's ability to convert tamoxifen into its active form, preventing you from getting the full benefit of tamoxifen.
 For more information, please visit the Tamoxifen page.

-Expert QuoteIn patients with cancer, doctors usually rely on your emotions to make a diagnosis of depression.
+"In patients with cancer, doctors usually rely on your emotions to make a diagnosis of depression.
 A physician might ask you whether you feel hopeless or helpless or have despair, and if you are able to experience joy.
 If your emotions are persistently negative, then a diagnosis of depression is suggested.
-Nowadays, with many treatments for depression available and relatively safe, many physicians are too quick to make a diagnosis of depression and quick to offer treatment in the hope that it will improve your fatigue, moods, and your overall quality of life.
+Nowadays, with many treatments for depression available and relatively safe, many physicians are too quick to make a diagnosis of depression and quick to offer treatment in the hope that it will improve your fatigue, moods, and your overall quality of life."-- Kutluk Oktay, M.D.